ekoi/easy-fcrepo-validate-checksums/README.md

 DESCRIPTION
 -----------

-Service that checks the fixity of datastreams in a Fedora Commons 3.x repository.
-It does this by continuously retrieving the metadata for the datastreams to be checked with the Fedora [getDatastream] method, specifying ``validateChecksum = true``, so that Fedora recalculates the datastream's checksum and compares it to the one stored in the digital object.
-This action can optionally be logged in the digital object's audit log.
+Command that checks the fixity of datastreams in a Fedora Commons 3.x repository.
+It iterates over all the digital objects in the namespaces configured in ``validation.properties`` and checks the datastreams configured for each namespace (see section [Configuration](#configuration) below).
+The validation is performed using the Fedora [getDatastream] method, specifying ``validateChecksum = true``.
+Successful validation can optionally be recorded in Fedora's audit log.
+Since the action of recording a log message causes Fedora to update the datastream's checksum, an invalid checksum will *not* be recorded.
+It will however be written to the error log.
+It is of course advisable to configure the smtp appender of the logger configuration to send an e-mail to responsible staff to warn them about the checksum mismatch.

 ARGUMENTS
 ---------